NehGuk/13-sp1/README.md

 **Grade:** A

+**Grading Criteria**

+- Can apply vocational knowledge to practical problems in web development with emphasis on design process, aesthetics and the use of HTML and CSS;
+- Can apply vocational knowledge to practical problems in web development with emphasis on design process, aesthetics and the use of HTML and CSS;
+- Masters industry-relevant tools, techniques and expressions in design process and development of websites in accordance with regulations and guidelines for universal design;
+- Can study and document his/her own work processes and identify design related issues and what measures needs to be implemented.

 **Appealing design:** 2,75 / 3

 _Feedback from instructor: The site looks great.
 Fonts and colors well chosen.
 Easy to navigate site.
 Ideally, projects are delivered as though they’re ready to go live for a client._